JankariTech/blog/src/assets/test_cafe_blog.md

 ## Conclusion

-So far I have used `test-cafe`, it is definitely a goto automation tool for modern web End-To-End testing.
+So far I have used `test-cafe`, it is definitely a go-to automation tool for modern web End-To-End testing.
 You can use it on your own project quickly with ease and less code.
 Also, it has many more features to explore.
 You can start exploring [test-cafe](https://testcafe.io/) now.